limine-bootloader/limine/README.md

 with a supported file system.

 ### BIOS CD-ROM ISO creation
-In order to create a bootable ISO with Limine, place the `limine-cd.bin`, `limine.sys`, and `limine.cfg` files into a directory which will serve as the root of the created ISO.
+In order to create a bootable BIOS ISO with Limine, place the `limine-cd.bin`, `limine.sys`, and `limine.cfg` files into a directory which will serve as the root of the created ISO.
 (`limine.sys` and `limine.cfg` must either be in the root or inside a `boot`